madetech/handbook/roles/lead_engineer.md

 ### Lead workshop and roadmapping sessions to understand customer requirements and convert these in to deliverable iterations

-We expect our Lead Engineers to lead workshop and roadmapping sessions and foster collaboration with the wider team to identify a technology roadmap to solve business problems.
+We expect our Lead Engineers to lead workshop and roadmapping sessions, and foster collaboration with the wider team to identify a technology roadmap to solve business problems.

 ### Quickly become a trusted partner to the customer team, building a friendly relationship

 We expect our Lead Engineers to quickly become a trusted partner to the customer team - both our day-to-day contacts, and more senior stakeholders.
 A Lead Engineer should be able to put a customer at ease by engaging in small talk, and by building strong and friendly working relationships.
-A Lead Engineer is expected to be able to credibly represent Made Tech when conversing with senior stakeholders.
+A Lead Engineer is expected to credibly and knowledgeably represent Made Tech when conversing with senior stakeholders.

 ### Proactively identify opportunities where we can widen the impact of our work with the customer organisation